Foster City Exotic Pet Sitter

 How Our Foster City Visits Work

 2. Key, code, and access setup.
 For gated waterfront communities and condo towers, we’ll document concierge protocols, elevator access, and whether packages need to be collected en route.
-Many of our Foster City clients leave a lockbox on the garage side — we’re happy to work with whatever your building allows.
+Many Foster City residents leave a lockbox on the garage side — we’re happy to work with whatever your building allows.

 3. Scheduled daily visits.
 Most exotic pets do best on a twice-daily rhythm: morning husbandry (fresh hay, UVB on, misting, food prep, enclosure spot-clean) and evening wind-down (feeding check, lights-off cycle, droppings log, behavior notes).
 We send photo-and-text updates after every visit so you can check in from a hotel in Singapore or a biotech site in Cambridge without wondering whether the dragon basked today.

 4. Flexible extended-travel coverage.
-For clients on three-week-plus trips — which is common in Foster City — we can layer in midday enrichment visits, mail retrieval, plant watering, and a detailed daily health log you can review on your flight home.
+For pet parents on three-week-plus trips — which is common in Foster City — we can layer in midday enrichment visits, mail retrieval, plant watering, and a detailed daily health log you can review on your flight home.

 Foster City Villages & Neighborhoods We Serve